-- For 48 h, it is recommended that you wear a bra that will apply good pressure on the dressing at all times. - 24 h after the procedure, you can remove the white compression bandage and the gauze, but the rectangular dressing (Tegaderm) must be kept on. - 48 h after the procedure, you can remove the rectangular dressing (Tegaderm) and the closure strips (Steri-strip).
+- For 48 h, it is recommended that you wear a bra that applies good pressure, at all times, on the dressing. - 24 h after the procedure, you can remove the white compression bandage and the gauze, but the rectangular dressing (Tegaderm) must be kept on. - 48 h after the procedure, you can remove the rectangular dressing (Tegaderm) and the closure strips (Steri-strip).